weiran0630/NFTRolls/README.md

-# Basic Sample Hardhat Project
+# NFTRolls

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with a ERC721 contract, a test without actual testing (I'm too lazy for that), a script that deploys that contract, and an front-end application built with react and Chakra UI, which able to mint some rick roll images.

-Try running some of the following tasks:
+To compile and serve the contract on a blockchain (Polygon testnet is used on this project), try running some of the following tasks:

 ```shell
 npx hardhat accounts